-As noted in 4.2.4, the Unemployment Insurance Contributions Act applies to all employers and employees other than, amongst others as specifically detailed in this Act, an employee and his employer where the employee is employed by that employer for less than 24 hours a month.
-By implication, it does not therefore apply where an employee is not actually employed by a party meeting the definition of an "employer".
+As noted in 4.2.4, the Unemployment Insurance Contributions Act applies to all employers and employees other than, amongst others as specifically detailed in this Act, an employee and his or her employer when the employee is employed by that employer for less than 24 hours a month.
+By implication, it does not therefore apply when an employee is not actually employed by a party meeting the definition of an "employer".